Football Sunshine Coast: Australian players

-Wilfred Bratton (Australian Cap Number 12), 1922

 Wilfred Bratton (Australian Cap 12), who was usually referred to as Wilf Bratton (or even Bratten) was born in 1898 in England probably in or near Sheffield.
-At the age of 15 Bratton migrated to Australia and settled at Flaxton or Palmwoods where he was employed as a farmhand.
-He enlisted for World War 1 in May 1915 as a Private and was wounded in service, a victim of gassing and severe trench fever.
+At the age of 15, he migrated to Australia and settled at Flaxton or Palmwoods where he was employed as a farmhand.
+He enlisted for World War 1 in May 1915 as a private and was wounded in service, a victim of gassing and severe trench fever.
 He returned to Australia in March 1919.
-In 1928 Bratton wrote to the newspapers about a game of football played between his 3rd Australian Division and the Royal Air Force at Ballieul (Somme on the Western Front) in the winter of 1917.
+In 1928 Bratton wrote to the newspapers about a game of football played between his 3rd Australian Division and the Royal Air Force at Bailleul (Somme on the Western Front) in the winter of 1917.

 Bratton played for Palmwoods in August 1920 in their friendly games against Buderim before the formation of the North Coast Football Association (NCFA) in 1921.
-In the first season of the NCFA in 1921 Bratton played for Mapleton.
+In the first season of the NCFA in 1921, he played for Mapleton.
 Bratton continued to play for Mapleton until 1928 and was even club president.

-In 1922, whilst playing for Mapleton Bratton was selected in the first Australian Men's Football team which toured New Zealand from May to July that year.
-Bratton scored the 2nd goal in the Australian team's first ever game against Wanganui (won 3–1) and the equaliser in the second international against New Zealand played at Athletic Park in Wellington (drew 1–1).
-All up Bratton played for Australia on 8 occasions scoring 3 goals.
+In 1922, whilst playing for Mapleton, he was selected in the first Australian men's football team, which toured New Zealand from May to July that year.
+He scored the second goal in the Australian team's first ever game against Wanganui (won 3–1) and the equaliser in the second international against New Zealand played at Athletic Park in Wellington (drew 1–1).
+All up Bratton played for Australia on eight occasions, scoring three goals.

-Jack White (Australian Cap Number 20), 1923

-Jack White (Australian Cap 20) was born in Grafton (New South Wales), grew up in South Africa and moved to Nambour in the early-1920s where he was a sugar and citrus farmer.
-White played football in South Africa as a junior, having represented his country at junior level.
-In the inaugural North Coast Football Association season in 1921 White played for North Arm.
-In 1923 White captained the powerful North Arm club and the North Coast representative side.
+Jack White (Australian Cap 20) was born in Grafton, New South Wales, grew up in South Africa and moved to Nambour in the early-1920s where he was a sugar and citrus farmer.
+He played football in South Africa as a junior, having represented his country at junior level.
+In the inaugural North Coast Football Association season in 1921, he played for North Arm.
+In 1923, he captained the powerful North Arm club and the North Coast representative side.
 White was such a talent that in June 1923 he was lured to Brisbane to play for Pineapple Rovers.

 In 1923, whilst playing for North Arm, White was selected to play for Queensland and Australia against the touring New Zealand side.
 White made his Australian debut in June 1923 at the Brisbane Cricket Ground in a 2–1 win over New Zealand.
-White represented Australia 3 times; in the 1923 internationals against New Zealand in Brisbane (won 2–1) and Sydney (lost 2–3) and against the touring Canadian team in 1924 at the Brisbane Cricket Ground (won 3–2).
+White represented Australia three times; in the 1923 internationals against New Zealand in Brisbane (won 2–1) and Sydney (lost 2–3), and against the touring Canadian team in 1924 at the Brisbane Cricket Ground (won 3–2).